 ***Scroll down for links to the full NWDB Strategic Plan and Appendices***

 The Northeastern Workforce Development Board (NWDB) serves Aroostook, Hancock, Penobscot, Piscataquis, and Washington Counties.
-The Northeastern Workforce Development Board is one part of a vast workforce development system that includes a variety of partners and stakeholders.
-With the recent consolidation of Local Areas 1 (Aroostook and Washington Counties) and 2 (Penobscot, Piscataquis, and Hancock Counties), this network of potential partners has grown even larger, presenting new opportunities to leverage additional resources and more effectively provide services to all customers.
+The NWDB is one part of a workforce development system that includes a variety of partners and stakeholders.
+This network of partners presents opportunities to leverage additional resources and more effectively provide services to all customers.

-As the Board endeavors to develop new and reinforce existing partnerships, the goal is always the same: more effectively provide services to job seekers and employers, address skill gaps impeding economic growth, and developing career pathways that support the efforts of workers to access higher wages and more skilled employment.
+As the Board works to develop new and reinforce existing partnerships, the goal is always the same: more effectively provide services to job seekers and employers, address skill gaps impeding economic growth, and develop career pathways that support the efforts of workers to access higher wages and more skilled employment.

 Core Partners for NWDB and their corresponding WIOA Titles are:

 - WIOA Service Providers – Title 1 – Adult, Dislocated Worker and Youth programs

 - Adult Education – Title 2